Md1Haji/e_commerce_Yml/READMEPsuedo.md

 7. Construct parameters for DynamoDB put operation:
    - Define TableName as 'Customer'
-   - Set Item with customer_Id and customer_details
+   - Set Item with customer_Id and details

 8. Execute DynamoDB put operation using the DocumentClient instance and the constructed parameters